LEAP

 LEAP Education Fund

 We prioritize educational programs that enhance students’ learning.
 In the past it provided grants to school libraries and helped build a STEM lab.
-Recently our focus has been on reading initiatives and literacy in Lexington District One, as the foundation has awarded more than $130,000 in Bucks for Books Grants over the last five years.
+Recently our focus has been on reading initiatives and strengthening literacy in Lexington District One, as the foundation has awarded more than $186,500 in Bucks for Books Grants over the last eight years.
+Last school year all third through fifth grade elementary classrooms benefitted, but since inception, every elementary, middle and high school has received a Bucks for Books Grant.
 Studies show that children who have more contact with books become better readers.
 Appropriately, your support of our LEAP Education fund helps to foster strong readers in Lexington District One!

 LEAP Emergency Fund